 Turn dough out onto floured surface and shape into a square.
 Use a bench scraper to divide the dough into 16 equal pieces.
 Rolling between palms and floured work surface, form each piece into a rope (about 1/2 inch in diameter), sprinkling with flour as needed if sticky.
-However, don't add too much additional flour, as too much will make for heavy gnocchi.
+(However, don't add too much additional flour, as too much will make for heavy gnocchi.)
 Cut each rope into 1/2 -inch pieces.
 Stop here or, as desired, using your thumb, roll each piece down over the tines of a fork to indent.

 Gnocchi can be made formed up to 1 month ahead - stored frozen in an airtight container.

 Bring a large pot of heavily salted water to a slow boil over medium-high heat.
 Working in batches, simmer gnocchi until they float then cook and additional 30 (if fresh) to 60 seconds (if frozen).
 Using a slotted spoon or spider, transfer gnocchi to a clean rimmed baking sheet.
 Reserve 2/3 cups of pasta cooking water and drain the rest.

 Gnocchi can be made 4 hours ahead -- let stand at room temperature then dip in simmering water until heated through.